suren-m/remote-workshop-env/labs/00_setup/01_lab_setup.md

 ![azure_tools_extension](../../assets/azure_tools_vs_code_extension.png)

+Reload vs code online when prompted (or when the `Reload Required` button appears)

 #### Install any dev tools and extensions you need on vs online

 > Feel free to configure your vs online environment as you prefer.
 It already comes with dotnet and nodejs installed.